 Dr. Yoshihara is a frequent public speaker and her commentary has appeared in Fox News, Yomiuri Shimbun, Philadelphia Inquirer, Washington Times, Providence Journal, Roll Call, Human Events, and National Review Online.

-She holds a Ph.D. in international relations from the Fletcher School of Law and Diplomacy, Tufts University, received an M.A. in National Security Affairs from the Naval Postgraduate School, and a B.S. from the U.S. Naval Academy.
-She is an MFA candidate in creative non-fiction at Antioch University, Los Angeles.
+She holds a Ph.D. in international relations from the Fletcher School of Law and Diplomacy, Tufts University, M.A. in National Security Affairs from the Naval Postgraduate School, M.F.A. in creative non-fiction from Antioch University, Los Angeles, and B.S. from the U.S. Naval Academy.
 She lives in Northern Virginia with her husband Dr. Toshi Yoshihara and their two daughters.

 Explore Her Work